turingschool/front-end-curriculum/lessons/module-2/intro-to-react-stateful-components.md

+---
-# Intro to Stateful React Components
+title: Intro to Stateful React Components
+length:
+tags: javascript, react
+---

 In our previous lesson, we learned how to create stateless components.
 Stateless components are great if we just need to create html that will be be different based on what parameters/properties we pass into our component.
 Sometimes our components need to be able to store the information they display and change that information based on user interaction.
 When this is the case, you will want to use a stateful component.